 Introduction

 Canada is known for its welcoming attitude towards immigrants and foreign workers.
 With a robust economy and a diverse job market, many individuals seek to work in Canada temporarily or permanently.
-To do so, they often need a work permit.
+To do so, they often need a Canadian work permit, which is part of the broader immigration programs designed to facilitate entry and residency.
 In this article, we will explore the different types of Canadian work permits, their eligibility criteria, and how to apply for them.

 Understanding Work Permits